Eight ways you can improve your franchise

 When you first started your own business, itís likely that your immediate concern was getting through the first couple of months.
 The early days of business ownership can be tough, but you survived.
-And better than just surviving, your business performed well.
+Better than that, your business performed well.

-To avoid your franchise getting stuck in a rut, here are eight ways that you can improve your business and become one of the most successful franchises:
+To avoid getting stuck in a rut, here are eight ways you can improve your business and become a more successful franchise:

 1. Get smarter with franchisee recruitment

 Also, it may seem like a minor point, but donít forget to make sure that your franchise website is mobile optimised.
-As the majority of people use their mobile devices to search for anything from a new outfit to a new career in franchising, it's essential that your website can be easily navigated regardless of the device used.
+As the majority of people use their mobile devices to search for anything from a new outfit to a new career in franchising, it's essential that your website can be easily navigated regardless of the device the reader is using.
 You wouldnít want to invest time, effort and money into developing a website full of franchise information if itís illegible on a mobile phone screen.

-2. Digitalise your operations manual
+2. Digitise your operations manual